ngpeijiun/stat/100/lesson02.md

 4.  **Randomized Block Design**

     With a **randomized block design**, the researcher divides the experiment units into subgroups called **blocks**, such that the variability within blocks is less than the variability between blocks.
-Then, subjects within each block are randomly assigned to treatment condition.
+Then, experiment units within each block are randomly assigned to treatment condition.
 Compared to completely randomized design, this design reduces variability within treatment conditions and potential confounding, producing a better estimate of treatment effects.